For immediate 24-hour toxicology consultation,

 which may occur abruptly.
 Pulmonary aspiration of gastric contents

 may also occur, especially in victims who are deeply obtunded or

 convulsing.
 Hypoxia and hypoventilation may cause or aggravate hypotension, arrhythmias,

 and seizures.
 Thus, protection of the airway and assisted ventilation

 are the most important treatment measures for any poisoned patient.

-The initial emergency management of coma can be ...
+The initial emergency management of coma can be remembered by the mnemonic ...